Telephone: 517-410-9247 (cell), 517-432-4577 (office)

 East Lansing, MI 48824

 See a list of Eric Benbow's publications on Google Scholar.

-We are in the age of –omics, where there have been tremendous advances in the ability to characterize the microbial world around us.
-The Human Microbiome Project and the many studies that have spun off of that momentous endeavor have shown that 90% of the human body is made up of a wide diversity of prokaryotic cells and that these communities have significant importance to human health.
-In a related fashion within entomology, my lab asks two general questions: 1) Is insect fitness influenced by the community of microbes living in or on them? and 2) What are the ecological interactions of insects with the microbial communities associated with their food resources?
-My lab seeks to answer these two questions for translation into human health applications.
+I am a community ecologist, studying how complex communities (e.g., aquatic insects or microbes) change, are distributed and can be used in various applications in medicine, disease and environmental management.
+One of the largest community ecology studies related to human health has been the Human Microbiome Project that showed that much of the human body is made up of a wide diversity of prokaryotic cells and that these communities have significant importance to human health.
+In a related fashion within entomology, my lab asks three general questions: 1) Is insect fitness influenced by the community of microbes living in or on them?
+2) What are the ecological interactions of insects with the microbial communities associated with their food resources? and 3) How can this information be used to inform resources management, human health and forensics?
+With a joint appointment in the College of Osteopathic Medicine, my lab seeks to answer these insect-microbe questions for translation into human health applications.
 Given the rich history of research in insect-microbe interactions that has focused on vectoring pathogens and co-evolved symbionts, coupled with the advanced ability to identify culturable and non-culturable bacteria using high throughput sequencing, a new generation of inquiry into the importance of the insect microbiome and their interactions in nature has tremendous potential for insect science.
-It is within this realm of inquiry where my students and I test explicit hypotheses at the individual, population and community levels to better understand the importance of insect-microbe interactions to the ecology and evolution of carrion, aquatic and disease systems.
-The research in my lab centers on insect–microbial interactions within three systems: carrion decomposition, aquatic ecological networks and disease systems.
-I also have a joint appointment in the Department of Osteopathic Medical Specialties that is represented by on-going, nationally funded research on the human postmortem microbiome with applications in forensics and human health.
+It is within this realm of inquiry where my students and I test explicit hypotheses at the individual, population and community levels to better understand the importance of insect-microbe interactions to the ecology and evolution of carrion, aquatic biology, forensics and disease systems.
+The research in my lab centers on insect–microbial interactions within three systems: carrion decomposition (and forensics), aquatic ecological networks and disease systems.

 Current assignment: Teaching 30% | Research 70%